-And getting hold of your reader’s emotions is the best way to achieving leaflet success.
+And getting hold of your reader’s emotions is the best way to achieve leaflet success.

 This leaflet, by Raewyn Brandon for WWF, is perfectly designed to highlight the startling problems we face due to climate change.

-The simple way that a contrasting black on white colour palette is balanced with an elaborate layout, font size and page folding method means that the reader can’t help but become engrossed.
+The simple way that a contrasting black on white colour palette is balanced with an elaborate layout.
+The font size and page folding method also mean that the reader can’t help but become engrossed.

 The bold typeface and clear messaging mean that this leaves the reader a whole lot more likely to remember the message.

 These examples of leaflets all show different ways to grab your audience’s attention.